 As for the actual airport security with kids part, we often have car seats and strollers that we choose to gate check.
-(You can read why we travel with car seats by clicking on the link) As we load our stuff on to the belts they take the items that will not fit into the belt and manually check them.
+(You can read which car seat bags we use here.)
+As we load our stuff on to the belts they take the items that will not fit into the belt and manually check them.
 They are often ready for us before we even get through the metal detector.

 I have found that the best way to get through security is just to be calm and not rush, explain the liquids (if any) that you have and let them do their job.
 Don’t argue when they ask to open something to test it, it’s just for everyone’s safety.
-And if you pack the right kinds of containers before you go, then you will not have a problem with spills or items getting spoiled.
+And if you pack these containers, with a few bottles of water for mixing formula, you will not have much issues.

 If you ever in doubt ask!
 And that goes for the Cabin Crew too!
 They are their for your safety and will have the best information for pretty much any question that comes up!